GMSzebeni/diligent-sql/tasks.md

 Save the queries to the `task4.sql`.

 - Count how many pets we have.
-- Count how many pets belongs to each kind.
+- -Count how many pets belongs to each kind.
 Show a counter and the kind name next to each other.
 - Order the previous list by count, ascending.
 - Measure the summarized weight of each kind.
 Show the sum of the weight and the kind's name next to each other.
 - Show only the kinds from the previous list where the summarized weight is heavier than 10 kg.
-- Find out the pet lady/lord!
+- -Find out the pet lady/lord!
 Find the owner who has the most pets.
-Show only their name, and the number of pets.
+Show only their name, and the number of pets. select pet_owner.name, count(pet.owner_id) from pet_owner join pet on pet_owner.id = pet.owner_id group by pet_owner.name order by count(pet.owner_id) desc limit 1
-- Find out the *cat* lady/lord!
-Find the owner who has the most *cats.* Show only their name, and the number of *cats*.
+- - Find out the *cat* lady/lord!
+Find the owner who has the most *cats.* Show only their name, and the number of *cats*. select pet_owner.name, count(pet.owner_id) from pet_owner join pet on pet_owner.id = pet.owner_id where pet.kind_id = 2
+group by pet_owner.name
+order by count(pet.owner_id) desc limit 1
 - Count the average age by of the pet's grouped by owner.

 ### Background material